qvantel/orcd/README.md

 ```

 ### Dependencies
 In order to install everything and get it up and running, you'll first need to download and install some dependencies.
-This can be done manually or by running the following command for debian based distros:
+This can be done manually or by running the following command for debian based distros and MacOS:

 ```
 ./installscript.sh